 At the same time SB154 was progressing, HB929 was introduced.
-Passing a first reading on April 22 before being referred to the Committee on Commerce, it then moved the House Substitute and Judiciary Committees in May.
+Passing the first reading on April 22 before being referred to the Committee on Commerce, it then moved the House Substitute and Judiciary Committees in May.

 June 2019 – More movements between committees occurred in June, both for SB154 and HB929.
 Eventually, they were both put to a vote in July.

 July 2019 – Both HB929 and SB154 passed their respective chambers on July 15 and 16, respectively.
 On July 26, Gov. Cooper signed SB154, making sports betting in North Carolina legal.
-With HB929 also receiving positive votes, a new gaming commission will now assess the viability of non-tribal sports betting within the state.

 Where Can I Bet on Sports in North Carolina?